Mr Thomas Mitchell

 “My research focuses on preventing the most common infections acquired in healthcare: urinary tract infections, pneumonia and drug-resistant bacteria.
 It aims to enhance the care patients receive in hospital, reduce the risk of infection and help clinicians undertake best practice.
 Reducing infections also means less antimicrobials are used to treat infection—which reduces the risk of antimicrobial resistance.”

 Did you know that around one in ten people in an Australian hospital today have an infection acquired during their stay?
-Without stringent healthcare policies and practices in place, hospitals can quickly become breeding grounds for dangerous bacteria.
+Without stringent healthcare policies and practices in place, healthcare settings, can quickly become breeding grounds for dangerous bacteria.
 Patients are highly vulnerable to a range of infections while receiving treatment, and especially following surgery, including wound and bloodstream infections.

 “There are around 165,000 infections acquired in Australian hospitals each year, so there is a really big opportunity to improve patient care and outcomes.”